nats-io/nats-account-server/README.md

 * `operatorjwtpath` - the path to an operator JWT, required for stores that accept POST request, all JWTs sent in a POST must be signed by one of the operator's keys
 * `systemaccountjwtpath` - the path to an account JWT that should be returned as the system account, works outside the normal store if necessary, however, the system account can be in the store, in which case this setting is optional
+* `primary` - the URL for the primary server, sets the server to run in replica mode, the format of the url is protocol://host:port
+* `replicationtimeout` - the time in milliseconds that the replica allows when talking to the primary, defaults to 5000, or five seconds

 The default configuration is: